combilab-furg/Automation-prediction-tools/preprocess/README.md

 - Use `src/01_clean_up.ipynb` to:
   - Filter and clean the raw mutation data.
-  - Merge gene identifiers from @identifier.csv@.
+  - Merge gene identifiers from identifier.csv.
   - Create separate datasets for wild-type and variant genes.

 ### 3. FASTA Sequence Generation